 Whether you’re an agility newbie or already have some experience, setting up an agility course in your backyard and teaching your dog some new skills is a great way of keeping them happy and stimulated.

-There are so many agility obstacles you can create with some simple items from your home, perhaps a trip to a homeware store – and of course a pinch of creativity!
+There are so many agility obstacles you can create with some simple items from your home.
+Or perhaps you fancy a trip to a homeware store!
+All you need is a pinch of creativity to get started.

-We’ve listed six easy tips below to get you started – hope you find them useful!
+We’ve listed six easy tips below – we hope you find them useful!

 Pool Noodle Uprights